JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 ## Seventh Narrative

-In a Letter from MR. CANDY
+In a Letter from Mr. Candy

 Frizinghall, Wednesday, September 26th, 1849.–Dear Mr. Franklin Blake, you will anticipate the sad news I have to tell you, on finding your